JayWood/the-seo-framework/readme.txt

 	* This plugin's admin CSS and JS are now registered and cached prior to enqueueing.
 This speeds things up if multiple script calling hooks are used.
 	* The Term SEO box initialization now only happens on the term edit screens.
 	* Automated Description Example now uses ID's rather than classes for better JavaScript performance.
+	* The protected warned site options are no longer stored in the object.
+Evidentily removing the `$warned_site_options` object variable and putting it into a function.
+	* `AutoDescription_Siteoptions::get_warned_settings()` now simply converts the given option values into booleans and then ones and zeros, rather than escaping thoroughly.
 * **Fixed:**
 	* `the_seo_framework_dot_version()` now checks for four dot versions if applicable.
 	* `AutoDescription_Core::get_the_real_ID()` won't return the latest post ID anymore on taxonomial archives.